cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Treatment Approach for Adults with Attachment Disturbances**

 * Emphasizes attunement to nonverbal exchange between patient and therapist
-* Careful observation of nonverbal behavior: head orientation, body posture, gaze, facial affect display, rhythm, pitch, tone, and timing of verbal responses
+* **Careful observation of nonverbal behavior**: head orientation, body posture, gaze, facial affect display, rhythm, pitch, tone, and timing of verbal responses
 * Therapist matches and rematches patient's nonverbal behavior
 * Addresses patterns of distancing or hyperengaging nonverbal behavior in the patient
-* Two methods for treating nonverbal intersubjectivity failures:
+* **Two methods for treating nonverbal intersubjectivity failures**:
 	+ Sustained collaborative, noncontradictory nonverbal responsiveness from therapist
 	+ Intersubjective method of bringing attention to the intersubjective dynamic during therapy sessions (e.g., watching videotapes together)
 * Recommended for therapists treating patients with insecure attachment to become familiar with these intersubjective principles and practices